subscript-publishing/subscript/README.md

 - The strokes are rendered into relatively beautiful SVG paths (compared to other implementations out there was used ugly fixed diameter strokes with hard cutoffs).
 - NOTE: It's not yet available on the App Store since dev licenses are expensive (but you don't need a dev license to compile and run your own iPad).
 Although if this project gains traction with users, I may eventually publish such to the app store...

-Each freeform file can contain multiple drawing entries, which can be manipulated & formatted like so (note that this interface is unstable and likely to change):
+Each freeform file can contain multiple drawing entries, which can be manipulated & formatted like so:

 ![Freeform drawing import example](assets/preview-images/drawing-import-with-rewrites-syntax-example.png)

+Notes:
+- This interface is **unstable and likely to change** and may currently be broken.
+- At the time of this writing, drawing rewrite rules are only supported for `.ss1-drawing` files, since `.ss1-composition` files are more complicated and I haven't worked out how the interface should work.

 ## Lots more planned!

-# Sub-projects Overview

-- `./apps/SSIOS`
-    + iPad freeform drawing apps:
-        1. `SubscriptDraw` [file extension = `.ss1-drawing`] simple drawing only files
-        2. `SubscriptComposition` [file extension = `.ss1-composition`] multiple drawings organized in a hierarchal manner, it's the notebook version of `SubscriptDraw`, but limited to a single page.
-        3. There is also a notebook version of Subscript that maps to multiple HTML pages but it's yet to integrated with the compiler.
-- `./subscript-compiler`
-    - The compiler implementation for the subscript markup language (i.e. `.ss` files).
-Can be used directly, or indirectly in an automated manner VIA the `subscript` build tool.
-- `./ss-language-server`
-    + Dev tools/plugins for your text-editor
-        - `./ss-language-server/vscode-subscript-markup-language`
-            + Basic syntax highlighting for `.ss` files.
-        - `./ss-language-server/vscode-subscript-autocomplete`
-            + Basic autocomplete for `.ss` files.
-        - Eventually there will be a rust language server that uses the compiler for analysis.
-But for now, the rust project (`ss-language-server`) is currently unimplemented, since `vscode-subscript-markup-language` and `vscode-subscript-autocomplete` works well enough for an MVP...
-- `./subscript`: an opinionated build tool.
-- `./example-project`: Example project showcasing a subscript project using the `subscript-project` toolchain.
-- `./format-ss-drawing`: internal (used by `subscript-compiler`)
-    + Parser for `.ss1-drawing` and `.ss1-composition` files and SVG compiler for each format respectively.

 ## Supported Compilation Targets/Formats